OmdenaAI/myanmar-chapter-chest-x-rays/src/deployment/models/README.md

 streamlit run streamlit_app.py
 ```

+## Note
+If you wish to install the cancer model locally, please visit [this link](https://drive.google.com/file/d/12yYzHkCih4UTQZaNv3ElKcJwfgt1Is8S/view?usp=sharing)

 ## Acknowledgments

 I would like to acknowledge Omdena's Myanmar Chapter for providing the opportunity to work on this project.
 I also extend my gratitude to all the contributors who participated in developing Diseases Identifying Chest X-Rays Detection System.